Latin Kings

 In 1966 even though the Latin Kings were on good terms with the Paragons from Lincoln Park they became upset with the arrival of the Junior Paragons in East Humboldt Park at Washtenaw and Potomac; therefore, the Latin Kings destroyed them.

 In the aftermath of the 1966 conquests the Latin Kings were now able to solidify territory in northern West Humboldt Park.
 This was also made possible because after the Division Street riots the mostly white community in West Humboldt Park north of Chicago Avenue up to North Ave and from the park to around Central Park Ave panicked in white flight fashion as the white residents left in heavy volume right after the riots.
-The riots scared them and greedy real estate fed that fear and encouraged them to leave for the sake of profit.
-For the rest of 1966 the Latin Kings were moving off of Kedzie and Ohio and making themselves at home at Kedzie and Division until they branched out all of this part of West Humboldt Park.
+The riots scared them, and greedy real estate fed that fear and encouraged them to leave for the sake of real estate profit.
 In the year 1967, Beach and Spaulding was officially declared the new Humboldt Park Latin King’s center of activity and any Humboldt Park governance took place here.
-Many say Humboldt Park is the motherland of Latin Kings but more particularly Beach and Spaulding; however, that legend is both correct and incorrect.
-Spaulding-Kedzie and Ohio predates Beach and Spaulding as does Leavitt and Schiller.
-The statement of Beach and Spaulding as the motherland is not correct but Humboldt Park as a whole as the motherland is correct because that is where the “Kings” name was born and even the “Latin Kings” was even used by the Kings of Ohio Street.
-They repped “King Love” and tagged “LK” before West Town even started and before the Skulls arrived; therefore, that part of the legend is correct.

-Batman was running Beach and Spaulding when it first opened.
+“Batman” was running Beach and Spaulding when it first opened.
 Now all Latin King sections city-wide needed to report to this new section even though Leavitt and Schiller was the headquarters.
 Beach and Spaulding became to most legendary north side section in the city with some of the heaviest hitters in the nation.

-In the year 1966, Latin Kings were immediately barred from starting in the Pilsen neighborhood; however, the Kings cliqued up with the Rampants from Pilsen and the Rampants invited the Latin Kings to the Heart of Chicago neighborhood (West Pilsen) that year and the Latin Kings were able to start a new section at Coulter and Damen known as the Coulter Counts.
+In the year 1966, Latin Kings were immediately barred from starting in the Pilsen neighborhood; however, the Kings cliqued up with the Rampants from Pilsen and the Rampants invited the Latin Kings to the Heart of Chicago neighborhood (West Pilsen) that year and the Latin Kings were able to start a new section at Coulter and Damen known as the “Coulter Counts.”
 This section of Latin Kings was founded by Abel “Bull” Torres.
-This section was renamed Coulter Kings in 1968 after several Rampants flipped to Latin Kings that year.
+This section was renamed “Coulter Kings” in 1968 after several Rampants flipped to Latin Kings that year.
 This section was a hard-core section that lasted until 1987.
 The Coulter Kings did some branching out before they closed this section that included the notorious 51st and Ada chapter in the Back of the Yards.
 Although this group not as large as their rivals Ambrose and Latin Counts, they sure were a major force to be reckoned with.

-A lessor known group of earlier south side Latin Kings was the 27th and Normal chapter that was also started in 1966.
+A lessor known group of earlier south side Latin Kings was the 27th and Normal chapter in Bridgeport that was also started in 1966.
 These Latin Kings had a club house at 2702 South Normal Street.
 The club house was easily identifiable due a spray painted “Latin King” wording on the door.
 In 1969, this section had heart break after members were convicted in the court case of People vs. Galvan in which those prosecuted may have been innocent of the charges depending upon how the case is looked at.
 This was a gang rape case but was heavily disputed in later court proceedings.
-These Latin Kings disbanded in 1969 but this would not the be the end of Latin Kings in Bridgeport because a new chapter was started in 1978 at 33rd and Morgan.
+These Latin Kings disbanded in 1969 but this would not the end of Latin Kings in Bridgeport because a new chapter was started in 1978 at 33rd and Morgan.
 The 33rd and Morgan Latin Kings would become notorious and strong chapter that still is active today.

 In the year 1968 the Latin Kings of West Town and Humboldt Park area began to be featured in the media for their exceptional neighborhood cleanup duties that included cleaning up gang graffiti.
 This effort was led by leaders like Don Juan which showed the world the Latin Kings could be an asset to their communities; however, certain branches and members were only concerned with gangbanging, but the founders and leaders were moving on to another level and were trying to help their fellow Latin Kings follow the same path, but with so many members it became impossible.
 The Latin Kings continued to make righteous changes and in 1969 they became very much politically active while bringing about diplomacy with other Puerto Rican gangs and white gangs.
 This would continue in the earlier 1970s as Latin Kings fought against police brutality, legally pursued crooked landlords, cleaned up communities of trash and graffiti, opened up free lunch programs for impoverished children and fought against unfair neighborhood renewal plans alongside the Young Lords.
 These were mostly overlooked functions as most people focused on the gangbanging and negativity.

-In 1969, Latin Kings migrated in Logan Square alongside Puerto Rican migration into this community.
+In 1969, Latin Kings migrated to Logan Square alongside Puerto Rican migration into this community.
 Logan Square had a slow white flight pattern through the 1960s and during this process many hardened white greaser gangs walked these streets night and day sometimes preying upon Hispanic youths for fun.
 Many Logan Square residents did not want their community to change racially like nearby Wicker Park and Humboldt Park; therefore, this community became more racially guarded as the decade progressed.
 By the later 1960s the Simon City gang moved into this neighborhood and by the later 60s they became a hostile force against the Latin Kings.
 When the Gaylords began heavily recruiting white gangs around the Palmer Square area and around Lawndale and Altgeld area this became the last draw for Hispanic youths and the call for the Latin Kings came as these desperate youths needed protections against the mighty Gaylords.
 This is when Latin Kings arrived in this community in 1969 arriving at North Ave and Kedzie and Armitage and Kedzie to battle the Gaylords and other hostile white gangs.
 This gang conflict was heated and brutal, but the Latin Kings would outlast the Gaylords and most other rivals and remain permanently on these streets presently making this another major chapter.

 In the year 1969, residents of Uptown began to complain about the sudden rise in crime and the increasingly squalid conditions of these streets.
 What was once a hillbilly harmless ghetto now became a nightmare and soon major gang activity would arrive.
 Much of the white Appalachian community was upset with increased Hispanic and African American migration that year and the rise in crime and this invited the Gaylords and the formation of the Uptown Rebels.
 These groups were often hostile toward the newest Hispanic and African American arrivals.
 African American youths invited the Black Gangster Disciples and Conservative Vice Lords to move into the community to protect African American students attending Senn High School, but these gangs were often hostile toward Hispanic and white youths.
 This was time for Latin Kings to be called upon to open a chapter at Winthrop and Ainslie.
 Many white and Hispanic youths would join the Latin Kings to fight Gaylords, Uptown Rebels, Kenmore Boys, Black Gangster Disciples and Vice Lords.
 These Latin Kings found common ground with the Harrison Gents that arrived at the same time just one block away.
 The two gangs were very tight until war tore them apart in 1979.
 Latin Kings remain in Uptown permanently.

-Since their formation in 1964 Latin Kings had always been involved in the drug trade; however, the drug trade did not run their organization just like all other gangs in the 1960s.
+Since King Papo took over Latin Kings had been involved in the drug trade; however, the drug trade did not run their organization just like all other gangs in the 1960s.
 Latin Kings also took pride in flushing out unauthorized drug dealers in their communities by robbing those dealers.
-King Papo himself used to rob heroin dealers alongside Spanish Lord leader Big Gato in the late 1960s; however, the two men tended to indulge in the heroin they snatched until they both developed addictions.
+King Papo himself used to rob heroin dealers alongside Spanish Lord leader “Big Gato” in the late 1960s; however, the two men tended to indulge in the heroin they snatched until they both developed addictions.
+Santos was recalled by another younger Spanish Lord that encountered him and over 100 Latin Kings during a time when the Spanish Lords and Latin Kings were at war in 1968.
+Santos spared the young man and commended him for bravery.
 King Papo soon fell into an addiction entering the 1970s and much of the Latin Kings had also fell into addiction which caused the organization to face possible extinction as the sections became more disorganized.

 According to court documents, on the night of June 20, 1971 Raul “BK” “Rayo” Gonzales was hanging out at the intersection of 24th and Sacramento in the Marshall Square neighborhood when he spotted Ernesto Villagomez in a car with several other people.
 Gonzales then fired bullets into the car and killed the driver causing the car to crash into a building, his intended target survived and only the driver that was shot was killed, the driver was Villagomez’ uncle.
 Villagomez had been known to hang out with both Latin Kings and Bishops gang members.
 Latin Kings and Bishops were rival gangs at that point in time and BK did not like Ernesto hanging out with Bishops, especially after Ernesto wore a shirt that said “Bishops” on it.
 One day outside of Harrison High School BK confronted Villagomez and told him to not wear Bishop clothing, when Ernesto wised off to BK, BK slapped him across the face, Ernesto then threatened revenge on another date, it was at that point that BK marked Villagomez, and on the night of June 20th he killed Villagomez’ uncle as he was driving Ernesto and others home from a dance.
 The other car load in front of the uncle’s car was a car full of Bishops gang members and according to court documents those witnesses were affiliated with the Bishops, Gonzales was then charged with murder and sent to prison (People vs. Gonzales, 1974).